Behavioral Science: Health Services Management

 - Dobbs Ferry

 Behavioral Science: Health Services Management Overview

-With an aging population and evolving regulatory guidelines, career prospects are high for health care management professionals.
+With current demographics and evolving regulatory guidelines, career prospects are high for healthcare management professionals.

-Few careers impact society as much as the delivery, organization and financing of heath care services.
-The Behavioral Science Major with Specialization in Health Services Management is a 36-credit major.
-Designed to broaden your skills and abilities, the specialization does not require more credits than the Behavioral Science major itself since the credits of the specialization are part of the 36 credits of the major.
+Few careers impact society as much as the delivery, organization and financing of healthcare services.
+The Behavioral Science Major with this concentration in Health Services Management is a 36-credit major.
 The Health Services Management specialization focuses your major and gives you knowledge and experiences that are directed toward an eventual goal of being a health services administrator.

 Frequently Asked Questions